Jeff Hearn

 Age and Ageing

-Age is a fundamental social division and way of organising socially and societally.
-When talking of age, there is often a quick movement to either the young or the old.
-Yet age and ageing affects everyone, even those who appear age-unmarked or less age-marked.
-I become interested in age, initially from one set of work on children, childcare provision, and child abuse, and another set on bringing age into studies of men and masculinities.
-The first was influenced by both long-term childcare campaigning and teaching social workers; the second arose from frustration with studies on men and masculinities that often seemed to limit their attention to the ages of about 16 to 30.
-Over the last twenty or more years my interest has moved more directly to older age, later life, and death – and this is what Wendy Parkin and I wrote about in the book, Age at Work.
+Age is a fundamental social division and way of organising, socially and societally.
+When talking of age, there is often a quick movement to either the young or the old, or simply younger or older people.
+Yet age and ageing affect everyone, even those who appear age-unmarked or less age-marked.
+I became interested in age, initially from one set of work on children, childcare provision, and child abuse, and then from another cluster on bringing age into studies of men and masculinities.
+The first was influenced by both long-term childcare campaigning and teaching social workers and community workers; the second arose from some frustration with studies on men and masculinities that often seemed to limit their attention to the ages of about 16 to 35.
+Over the last 30 or more years my interest has moved more directly to ageism, older age, later life, and death, particularly in relation to organisations – and this is what Wendy Parkin and I wrote about in the book, Age at Work, published in 2021.
+Such issues and many other themes around age and gender also figure in a different way in the 15-year long collective memory group with older broadly profeminist men that I was part of and which produced the book, Men’s Stories for a Change: Ageing Men Remember, published in 2016.
+More recently, I have been working with various colleagues, especially Charlotta Niemistö and Hanna Sjögren, on policy issues around older people, including the impact of digitalisation on services and care for older people.

 Selected Works

-1. Birth and Afterbirth: A Materialist Account, Achilles Heel, London, 1983.
+1. Birth and Afterbirth: A Materialist Account, Achilles’ Heel, London, 1983.
+Link

 3. ‘Child abuse, social theory and everyday state practices’, with Wendy Parkin, in Joe Hudson and Burt Galaway (eds.)
 The State as Parent: International Research Perspectives on Interventions with Young Persons, Kluwer, Dordecht, Netherlands, 1989, pp. 229-236.
 Link